bhattucodes06/java-practice/README.md

 # java-practice
-my java practice programs and basics
+java practice repository with basic programs and fundamentals.